tietoevry-infra-as-code/terraform-azurerm-key-vault/README.md

 Start Date of the project|Date when this application, workload, or service was first deployed.|StartDate|{date}|No End Date of the Project|Date when this application, workload, or service is planned to be retired.|EndDate|{date}|No

 > This module allows you to manage the above metadata tags directly or as a variable using `variables.tf`.
 All Azure resources which support tagging can be tagged by specifying key-values in argument `tags`.
-Tag `ResourceName` is added automatically on all resources.
+Tag `ResourceName` is added automatically to all resources.

 ```hcl
 module "key-vault" {